Ethnic studies: History

 In the United States, the field of ethnic studies evolved out of the Civil Rights Movement during the 1960s and early 1970s, which contributed to growing self-awareness and radicalization of people of color such as African Americans, Asian Americans, Latino Americans, and American Indians.
 Ethnic studies departments were established on college campuses across the country and have grown to encompass African American Studies, Asian American Studies, Raza Studies, Chicano Studies, Mexican American Studies, Native American Studies, Jewish Studies, and Arab Studies.
-Arab American Studies was created after 9/11 at SF State University.
-Jewish Studies and Arab Studies were created long before 1968, outside of the U.S., apart and separate from the 1968 Ethnic Studies Movement.
+Arab American Studies was created at SF State University after the September 11 attacks.
+Jewish Studies and Arab Studies were created long before 1968, outside the U.S., and apart from the 1968 Ethnic Studies Movement.

-The first strike demanding the establishment of an Ethnic Studies department occurred in 1968, led by the Third World Liberation Front (TWLF), a joint effort of the Black Student Union, Latin American Students Organization, Asian American Political Alliance, Pilipino American Collegiate Endeavor, and Native American Students Union at San Francisco State University.
-This was the longest student strike in the nation's history and resulted in the establishment of a School of Ethnic Studies.
-President S. I. Hayakawa ended the strike after taking a hardline approach when he appointed Dr. James Hirabayashi the first dean of the School (now College) of Ethnic Studies at San Francisco State University, and increased recruiting and admissions of students of color in response to the strike's demands.
-In 1972, The National Association for Ethnic Studies was founded to foster interdisciplinary discussions for scholars and activists concerned with the national and international dimensions of ethnicity encouraging conversations related to anthropology, Africana Studies, Native Studies, Sociology and American Studies among other fields.
+The first strike demanding the establishment of an Ethnic Studies department occurred in 1968, led by the Third World Liberation Front (TWLF), a joint effort of the Black Student Union, Latin American Students Organization, Asian American Political Alliance, Pilipino American Collegiate Endeavor, and Native American Students Union at San Francisco State University.This was the longest student strike in the nation's history and resulted in the establishment of a School of Ethnic Studies.
+President S. I. Hayakawa ended the strike after taking a hardline approach when he appointed Dr. James Hirabayashi the first dean of the school (now college) of ethnic studies at San Francisco State University, and increased recruiting and admissions of students of color in response to the strike's demands.
+In 1972, the National Association for Ethnic Studies was founded to foster interdisciplinary discussions among scholars and activists concerned with the national and international dimensions of ethnicity, encouraging conversations across anthropology, Africana Studies, Native Studies, Sociology, and American Studies, among other fields.

-Minority students at The University of California at Berkeley- united under their own Third World Liberation Front- the TWLF, initiated the second longest student strike in US history on January 22, 1969.
+Minority students at The University of California at Berkeley — united under their own Third World Liberation Front — the TWLF, initiated the second longest student strike in US history on January 22, 1969.
 The groups involved were the Mexican American Student Confederation, Asian American Political Alliance, African American Student Union, and the Native American group.
 The four co-chairmen of the TWLF were Ysidro Macias, Richard Aoki, Charlie Brown, and LaNada Means.